dcchuck/head-first-design-patterns/README.md

 #### The Command Pattern
 The Command Pattern encapsulates a request as an object, thereby letting you parameterize other objects with different requests, queue or log requests, and support undoable operations.

+#### The Facade Pattern
+The Facade Pattern provides a unified interface to a set of interfaces in a subsystem.
+Facade defines a higher level interface that makes the subsystem easier to use.